mhaugrud/msumcspy/_sources/ClassesDiggingDeeper/ArithmeticMethods.rst

 Arithmetic Methods
 ------------------

-We will conclude this chapter by adding a few more methods to our ``Fraction`` class.
-In particular, we will implement arithmetic.
+We will now implement some methods for the Fraction class so that it can perform arithmetic with Fraction objects.
 To begin, consider what it means to add two fractions together.
 Remember that you can only add fractions if they have the same denominator.
 The easiest way to find a common denominator is to multiply the two individual denominators together.
 Anything we do to the denominator needs to the done to the numerator.
 This gives us the following equation for fraction addition::